-How does the Committee use the Dental Admission Test scores?
+How does the Admissions Committee use the DAT scores?

-These scores are simply used as another measure of academic preparation.
+DAT scores are used as another measure of academic preparation.
 The Committee expects the applicant to have shown at least average competence in the various sub-sections of the test.
-If a discrepancy should exist between scholastic achievement and a Dental Admission Test score, an effort will be made to determine why this discrepancy exists.
+If discrepancies exist between scholastic achievement and DAT scores, an effort will be made to determine why the inconsistency exists.

 Many students take the basic required courses, especially the sciences, early in their undergraduate career.
 Failure to review basic factual information in these courses before taking the DAT could be detrimental.
-No DAT review book or privately instructed short course will be the equal of a careful and systematic review of one’s own notes and textbooks.
+No DAT review book or privately instructed short courses may be the equal of a careful and systematic review of one's own notes and textbooks.

-Will I be interviewed as a part of the application procedure?
+Will I be interviewed as part of the application procedure?

 Applicants who are residents of West Virginia are usually interviewed, although the Admissions Committee may elect not to interview an unrealistic applicant.
-Selected non-resident applicants will also be invited for an interview, depending on their academic qualifications.
+Selected non-resident applicants are also invited for an interview, depending on their academic qualifications.

 Interviews usually begin in September of each year.

 Does an early application and interview guarantee an early decision by the Admissions Committee?